wsonv/scnwithdqn/README.md

 ### **Execution method** :

-Clone this repository and type below on command line
+Clone this repository and type below on terminal

 python SCN_with_DQN.py "Name of the game you want to test"